manpagez: man pages & more

 If you then want to transfer another file, the handle is ready to be

 used again.
-Mind you, it is even preferred that you re-use an existing
+It is even preferred and encouraged that you reuse an

-handle if you intend to make another transfer. libcurl will then
+existing handle if you intend to make another transfer. libcurl then

 For some protocols, downloading a file can involve a complicated